-The QuickStart program grew out of an intensive, year-long capacity-building program called Community-Based Research Infrastructure for Better Science (CRIBS), which was offered in 2012 and was funded by the National Institute of Environmental Health Sciences.
+The QuickStart program grew out of an intensive, year-long capacity-building program called Community-Based Research Infrastructure for Better Science (CRIBS) that was offered in 2012 and was funded by the National Institute of Environmental Health Sciences.
 CRIBS was adapted to a shorter form and piloted as QuickStart in 2014.
-It was then offered again in 2016 and 2017.
-The current QuickStart program is supported by the National Cancer Institute of the National Institutes of Health under Award Number R25CA188482 and is being refined and implemented by California Breast Cancer Research Program (CBCRP), Commonweal and Orange County Asian Pacific Islander Community Alliance (OCAPICA).
-The content is solely the responsibility of the trainers and does not necessarily represent the official views of the National Institutes of Health.
+It was then offered yearly from 2016-2019 and has included fellows that focus on CPPR research on breast cancer (2016-2019) or tobacco-related disease (2019).
+Due to the COVID-19 pandemic, the 2020 and 2021 programs were cancelled.
+The 2022 QuickStart Program will focus on breast cancer.

-What is Community-based Participatory Research?
+What is Community-partnered Participatory Research?

-Community-based Participatory Research (CBPR) is research conducted by a partnership that includes at least one community Co-PI and one scientific Co-PI.
-Together, as equal partners, the partnership decides which research questions are most important to them, determines how to study these questions, gathers and interprets data, and communicates findings to other community members, scientists, and the general public.
+Community-partnered Participatory Research (CPPR) is research conducted by a partnership that includes at least one community Co-PI and one academic Co-PI.
+Together, as equals, the partnership decides which research questions are most important to them, determines how to study these questions, gathers and interprets data, and communicates findings to other community members, scientists, and the general public.
 By combining the knowledge and interest of communities with the expertise and resources of research scientists, partnerships are responsible for conducting research that answers important questions in a way that has immediate impact on knowledge, programs, and policies.